CBD Hemp Oils Help You Snooze

-- Hypertension and elevated cardiovascular risks (myocardial infarction, stroke)
+- Hypertension and elevated cardiovascular risks

-- Emotional disorders (depression, bipolar disorder)
+- Emotional disorders (depression and bipolar disorder)

-- Obesity; metabolic syndrome and diabetes
+- Obesity, metabolic syndrome

 - Alcohol and drug abuse

 Groups particularly at risk for sleep deprivation include caregivers or people who work long hours or more than one job – especially night shift workers, according to the Institutes of Health (NIH).

 If you work at one of the following jobs, it’s likely you suffer from sleep issues as well:

 - People who suffer from chronic stress and anxiety

 According to a new report published by the Institute of Medicine’s Committee on Sleep Medicine and Research, perhaps as many as 70 million Americans chronically suffer from a disorder of sleep and wakefulness, hindering daily functioning and adversely affecting health and longevity.